bartmichu/moddable-examples/README.md

-# Simple Moddable SDK examples and experiments for Espressif ESP8266 and ESP32
+# Simple Moddable SDK examples and experiments

-This repository contains my coding experiments and is not meant to be a learning resource.
-I'm exploring microcontroller and electronics basics, Moddable SDK and JavaScript programming in general.
+This repository contains my coding experiments focused on exploring microcontrollers, electronics basics, the Moddable SDK, and JavaScript programming in general.

+I'm using devices based on the Espressif ESP8266 and ESP32, as well as the Raspberry Pi Pico.
+Different examples have been tested on various boards, and you can find specific details in the notes section of each `main.js` file.

+Examples with names ending in `io` utilize the io module, while those ending in `j5e` utilize the j5e framework.